robertbenson/docker_openai_custom_weather_demo/README.md

 ## OpenAI Tools/Functions

-**Function calling** uses functions that the model calls to retrieve relevant data.
+**Function calling** uses defined functions that the model calls to retrieve relevant data.
 The functions and respective arguments are defined.
 The model determines the function to call by the information available to it, using input, context and inference.

 If the prompt is asking for weather, it will call the _get_current_weather_ function.